 Test yourself on one of the classic gold Grimpeur rides.
 Starting in Bovey Tracey, the ‘Gateway to Dartmoor’, and climbing onto the high moor via pretty villages, narrow lanes, steep hills and a soup stop.
 The Devil finishes back in Bovey Tracey after tackling the infamous Widecombe Hill.

-This year's Devil returns to the Globe Inn in Chagford for the soup stop, with cake at Cross Furzes and a cafe control at Princetown.
+After last visiting 16 years ago, this year's Devil returns to the Northmore Arms in Wonson for the soup stop, with cake at Cold East Cross and a cafe control at Princetown.

 As usual, there are two separate starts, at 8am and 9am, which have separate entries.